Innoactive/Creator/.Documentation/articles/getting-started/evaluator.md

 ![Play Button](../images/play-button.png "A screenshot of Unity Editor with a highlighted \"Play\" button.")

 To stop it, simply click the same button again.

-Connect a VR headset to your computer for the best experience; otherwise, the VRTK simulator will activate.
-It will lock the mouse cursor, and you would need to press `F4` to interact with the application's interface.
-Find the rest of VRTK Simulator controls [here](../miscellaneous/vrtk-keymap.md).

 All `Advanced` scenes use a custom trainer's overlay and wait for you to click at `Start Training` button before executing the training course: